What Is a Urine Test?

 To help your child get ready for a urine test, find out if they need to avoid any specific foods or activity before the test, or should stop taking any medicines.

 Urine tests are painless.
 To help ease any fears, explain in simple terms how the test is done and why it's needed.
-Make sure your child understands that things like toilet paper or hair must not get in the sample.

 What if I Have Questions?